 - They must have

-property with a string value. - You can use only string, number, boolean,
+typeproperty with a string value. - You can use only string, number, boolean,

 Atomic Actions

 We recommend keeping actions atomic.
 It means that action should not contain current state.
-For instance, it is better to generate likes/add
+For instance, it is better to generate likes/add and likes/remove on the client, rather than likes/set with the exact number.

 The server can send old action made by another user when this client was offline (for instance, other users will set like to the post too).
 In this case, Logux Redux will revert own recent actions, add old changes from the server, and replay own actions again.
 As a result, action will be applied again to a different state.
-Atomic likes/add
+Atomic likes/add will work great, but non-atomic likes/set will override other changes.

 You can use CRDT as inspiration to create atomic actions.